Concrete Pier Calculator — m, cm to m³, bags, cost

 How to use this calculator

 Enter the number of piers, choose round (sonotube) or square shape, set the diameter or side length and depth.
 Choose the unit (m, cm, or mm) from the dropdown next to each input.
-Use quick-select buttons for common sonotube sizes.
+Use the quick-select buttons for common sonotube sizes, or tap a preset below to load a typical layout.
 Optionally add a flared bell footing at the base.
-Results update instantly.
+Output drives concrete order: number of 25/50 kg bags for small pours, or m³ delivered for larger jobs.

 Cost — pick ready-mix delivery per m³, 50 kg bags, or 25 kg bags.
 Select your currency (EUR, PLN, CZK, SEK, etc.) in the settings below.